-Under the conditions of this study, citrullinated vimentin (CV) was the most potent activator of the CAR, with a low half maximal effective concentration (EC ${50}$) value (0.23 μg/mL) and a high NFAT activation signal, both parameters contributing to the sensitivity to a given antigen (Table 3).
-The level of activation of the SBT777101 CAR in the Jurkat reporter cell line was significantly lower when stimulation was provided by soluble CV instead of plate-bound CV, likely reflecting a lower potential for circulating soluble citrullinated proteins to stimulate SBT777101 in comparison to tissue localized citrullinated proteins.
+Under the conditions of these experiments, citrullinated vimentin (CV) was the most potent activator of the CAR, with a low half maximal effective concentration (EC50) value and a high NFAT activation signal, both parameters contributing to the sensitivity to a given antigen.
+The level of activation of the SBT777101 CAR in the Jurkat reporter cell line was significantly lower when stimulation was provided by soluble CV instead of plate-bound CV, likely reflecting a lower potential for circulating soluble Cit-Prot to stimulate SBT777101 in comparison to tissue localized Cit-Prot.